space307/pure-index/README.md

 1. file reading is divided into batches
 2. file is not immediately converted to AST.
 First the import of the package is searched for in the file. _createReadStream_ is used
 3. there is an instant exit with success as soon as the size of _exports Set_ is equal to zero

+## Limitations

+### export \*

+Pure Index when getting a list of exports does not parse `export *` to find out what is exported from there.
+For projects with this syntax, it may result in an inability to use the library.
+But Pure Index can help with replacing `export *`.
+Just run it with the [--collect-usages flag](#--collect-usages--u) and replace `export *` with named exports.